agiza/kirannrepo/cookbooks/rf-iam-mysql/README.md

 Include this recipe in your run list, if you want to have MySQL Server acting as master.
 Recipe will not work if there are 1 or more MYSQL master's already available in the same environment

+#### rf-iam-mysql::rf-master-patch
+Include this recipe in your run list, if you want to have MySQL master-master replication fully functional.
 #### rf-iam-mysql::rf-slave
 Change the value of `['rf-iam-mysql']['auto-increment-offset']` to odd number 1 or 3 Include this recipe in your run list, if you want to have MySQL Server acting as slave.